hantsy/java-sandbox/README.md

 ### Java 9

-The long-waiting Java 9 adds plenty of new features, including the controversial Java Platform Module System, the new Flow API(as Java built-in Reactive Stream implementation), and numerous language improvements.
+The long-awaited Java 9 adds a plenty of new features, including the controversial Java Platform Module System, the new Flow API(as Java built-in Reactive Stream implementation), and numerous language improvements.

 * [JShell](./docs/jshell.md)
 * [Immutable Collections](./docs/immutable-collections.md)